 Amyvid is considered an adjunct to other diagnostic evaluations.
 A positive Amyvid scan does not establish a diagnosis of Alzheimer’s disease, or other cognitive disorder.

 “Having this type of data enhances our understanding of a patient’s condition, and in the future it will also enhance our approach to caring for those with Alzheimer’s by providing predictive information on the patient’s progression,” Dr. Plotkin said.
-“This scan will also be beneficial as anticipated amyloid plaque-fighting drugs develop.
+“This scan will also be beneficial as anticipated amyloid plaque-fighting develop.

-It will be important to know which patients are candidates for clinical trials and ultimately for treatments when those drugs arrive on the market.”
+It will be important to know which patients are candidates for clinical trials and ultimately for treatments when those arrive on the market.”